syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/print-export.md

 ---
 layout: post
-title: Chart Print in ##Platform_Name## 3D Chart Component
+title: Print and Export in ##Platform_Name## 3D Chart Component
-description: Learn here all about chart print in Syncfusion ##Platform_Name## 3D Chart component of Syncfusion Essential JS 2 and more.
+description: Learn here all about print and export in Syncfusion ##Platform_Name## 3D Chart component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Chart print
+control: Print and Export
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Chart print in ##Platform_Name## 3D Chart Component
+# Print and Export in ##Platform_Name## 3D Chart Component

 ## Print

-The rendered chart can be printed directly from the browser by calling the public method print.
-ID of the chart div element must be passed as argument to that method.
+The rendered 3D chart can be printed directly from the browser by calling the public method `print`.
+The ID of the 3D chart's div element must be passed as the input parameter to that method.

 {% if page.publishingplatform == "aspnet-core" %}